 Human Resources Departments: These employees typically use contract management internally to map the contract lifecycle.
 They may also be involved in internal negotiations and use performance metrics and special clauses in contracts to understand the state of the business in relation to its people.

 Contract lifecycle has meaning for all businesses.
-By improving the contract lifecycle, companies are better organized and can gain visibility into their company’s contract performance.
-In addition, an effective contract lifecycle improves corporate governance and helps the company avoid missteps that could impact its future.
+By improving it, companies are better organized and can gain visibility into their company’s contract performance.
+In addition, it improves corporate governance and helps the company avoid missteps that could impact its future.

 Contracts can be enjoyable.
 Get started with fynk today.